Annual Survey of Manufacturing and Logging Industries (ASML)

-The survey estimates are analyzed for comparability with patterns observed in the historical data series for the manufacturing and logging industries, with trends observed in related Statistics Canada data series (e.g. Monthly Survey of Manufacturing (record number 2101), sub-annual manufacturing commodity surveys).
+The survey estimates are also analyzed with trends observed in related Statistics Canada data series (e.g., Monthly Survey of Manufacturing (record number 2101), sub-annual manufacturing commodity surveys).

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 In order to prevent any data disclosure, confidentiality analysis for financial and commodity variables is done using the G-CONFID system.
 G-CONFID is used for primary confidentiality as well as for the secondary suppression (residual disclosure).
-Direct disclosure or primary confidentiality occurs when the value in a tabulation cell is composed or dominated by few enterprises while the residual disclosure occurs when confidential information can be derived indirectly by piecing together information from different sources or data series.
+Direct disclosure or primary confidentiality occurs when the value in a tabulation cell is composed or dominated by few enterprises while residual disclosure occurs when confidential information can be derived indirectly by piecing together information from different sources or data series.

 The most recent annual data are subject to a one year revision policy.

-For financial variables, the Annual Survey of Manufactures and Logging (ASML) has data available for every unit in the population.
-For commodity variables, data are available for the units in the sample only.
-These data are obtained from the survey and administrative files or are imputed.
-Data quality for the financial and the commodity variables is assessed based on measures of sampling errors and non sampling errors.
-Sampling errors occur as a result of taking a sample of the population.
+All surveys are subject to sampling and non-sampling errors.
+Sampling error occurs because population estimates are derived from a sample of the population rather than the entire population.
 Non-sampling error is not related to sampling and may occur for various reasons during the collection and processing of data.
 For example, non-response is an important source of non-sampling error.
 Under or over-coverage of the population, differences in the interpretations of questions and mistakes in recording, coding and processing data are other examples of non-sampling errors.
-To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with delinquent respondents to maximize response rates.
+To the maximum extent possible, these errors are minimized through careful design of the survey questionnaire, verification of the survey data, and follow-up with respondents when needed to maximize response rates.